muhamadgibran16/Bangkit-Capstone-Project/Readme.md

 # MOBILE DEVELOPMENT
-The Mobile Development (MD) team is responsible for creating a functional Android application.
-The DonorGo application will have five main menus: Home, Search Requests, Events, Articles, and Profile.
+The MD section is responsible for creating a functional android application.
+The DonorGo app will have 5 main menus.
+These menus are Home, Search Requests, Events, Articles, and profile.

-On the Home page, there will be five main features: Stock, Blood Type Compatibility Table, Blood Donor, Create Donation Request, and FAQ (Frequently Asked Questions).
-In the Stock page, users will see information about blood types, Rh factors, and the available stock of blood bags in a hospital.
-On the Blood Donor page, users can choose to "Look for Blood Donor Request" or "Donate Blood for the Hospital."
+On the home page, there will be 5 main features namely, Stock, Blood match table, Blood Donor, Create Donor Request and FaQ (Frequently Asked Questions).
+On the stock page, users will see information on the type of blood type and its rhesus along with the number of blood bag stocks available at a hospital.
+On the blood donor page, there will be an option to Look for Blood Donor Request or donate blood for the hospital.

-The Profile page will include a menu for scanning ID cards to complete personal data, a history of blood donor requests to manage fulfilled requests, and an About Us section that provides information about the development team and stakeholders involved in the application.
+On the profile page, there is an ID card scan menu to complete personal data, a history of blood donor requests to manage if the request has been fulfilled, an about us menu which includes information about the development team and the parties who are stakeholders in this application.

 ### Home
 - Voluntary Blood Donation